 The viral core.
 Within the envelope of a mature HIV particle is a bullet-shaped core or capsid, made of 2000 copies of another viral protein, p24.
 The capsid surrounds two single strands of HIV RNA, each of which has a copy of the virus's nine genes.
 Three of these, gag, pol and env, contain information needed to make structural proteins for new virus particles.
 The env gene, for example, codes for a protein called gp160 that is broken down by a viral enzyme to form gp120 and gp41, the components of Env.

 Six regulatory genes, tat, rev, nef, vif, vpr and vpu, contain information necessary for the production of proteins that control the ability of HIV to infect a cell, produce new copies of virus or cause disease.
-The protein encoded by nef, for instance, appears necessary for the virus to replicate efficiently, and the vpu-encoded protein influences the release of new virus particles
+The protein encoded by nef, for instance, appears necessary for the virus to replicate efficiently, and the vpu-encoded protein influences the release of new virus particles from infected cells.

 The ends of each strand of HIV RNA contain an RNA sequence called the long terminal repeat (LTR).
 Regions in the LTR act as switches to control production of new viruses and can be triggered by proteins from either HIV or the host cell.